Corporate

 Liz Bendeich

-Director of Sales, Marketing and Events National Convention Centre Canberra (NCCC)
+Director of Sales, Marketing & Events, National Convention Centre Canberra

 Working with Sarah from Marrawuy Journeys was an exceptional experience.
 Sarah dedicated herself to understanding our business, capturing our reconciliation journey, and conveying our values through a stunning artwork.
 Her excellent communication and flexibility made the process seamless.
 The artwork, now prominently displayed in our reception area, not only serves as a great conversation starter, but also as a powerful testament to our commitment to connection and reconciliation.
 We highly recommend Sarah for her artistic talent and ability to embody an organisation's essence in her creations.